-Choosing the right packaging for gummy supplements is a critical decision that impacts product stability, shelf life, customer experience, and brand perception.
-The primary materials used offer distinct advantages and considerations.
-Here’s a detailed look at the common options.
+Choosing the right packaging for gummy supplements affects product stability, shelf life, and customer experience.
+Here’s a look at the most common materials and what they bring to the table.

 Common Gummy Supplement Packaging Materials